-Rapper ScHoolboy Q Delaying His Album Release Due to Mac Miller’s Death
+Rapper ScHoolboy Q Delaying His Album Release Due To Mac Miller’s Death

-Miller was found dead in his California home after a friend called 9-1-1.
+According to the Inquisitr, Miller was found dead in his California home after a friend called 911.

 Though Miller’s body has since been released to his family, authorities will not announce an official cause of death until toxicology tests are completed.